repeating

 You can make a periodic function out of any piece of any function, just use that piece as the wave.
 But we have two very special basic periodic functions in our set of Elementary Functions.

-Travelling around the unit circle produces two important periodic functions.
+Traveling around the unit circle produces two important periodic functions.

 The Unit Circle

-The unit circle is the circle of radius \(1\) centered at the origin in the Cartesian plane.
+The Unit Circle is the circle of radius \(1\) centered at the origin in the Cartesian plane.
 A point on the unit circle has two coordinates.

 Both of these depend on an angle measurement, \(\theta \). \(\theta \) is the angle made between the positive horizontal axis and a radius formed by drawing a line from the origin (center of the circle) the point on the unit circle.